 The Federal Direct Loan Program is a loan program with funds being provided directly by the Department of Education.
 Federal Subsidized and Federal Unsubsidized Loans have a fixed interest rate of 5.045% from July 2018-June 2019.
 Origination and guarantee fees of 1.066 percent will be deducted from the loan amount you have accepted.

 The Federal Direct Loan comes in two forms:

 - Federal Direct Subsidized Loan—This loan is need-based; interest does not accrue while you are enrolled at least part-time.
 Payment of principal is deferred while you are enrolled at least half-time and for six months after your enrollment drops below half-time status.

 - Federal Direct Unsubsidized Loan—This loan is non-need based; payment of the principal is deferred while you are enrolled at least half-time and for six months after your enrollment period drops below half-time status.
 Interest on this loan begins accruing at the time of disbursement.
-Currently, the interest on an unsubsidized loan is fixed at 4.45% while you are enrolled in school.
+For the 2018-2019 academic year, the interest on an unsubsidized loan is fixed at 5.045% while you are enrolled in school.
 You have the option of making quarterly interest payments while in school or allowing the interest to be capitalized (added to the principal).

 Federal Loan Limits: The maximum (combined Subsidized and Unsubsidized) annual limits for these loans are as follows:

 |Grade Level||Subsidized||Additional Unsub for Dependents||Total annual limit for Independents|